-DPT Program-Tuition for this program will be billed in the following method:
+DPT Program-Tuition for this program is billed with the following method:

-Semesters One through Six are billed at the annual program rate and amortized over six semesters in equal installments.
-Tuition for the Seventh semester; is 1/3 of the annual tuition cost.
-For semester Eight, an internship fee is charged and for semester Nine, there is no tuition.
+Semesters one through six are each billed at the annual program rate and amortized over six semesters in equal installments.
+Tuition for the seventh semester is one-third of the annual tuition cost.
+Semester eight has an internship fee and semester nine has no tuition charge.
+This program has annual tuition increases effective fall each year.

-DPM Program-Tuition for this program is billed at the annual program rate: Year 1 is amortized over two semesters: Years 2, 3, & 4 are amortized over three semesters.
-This program has annual tuition increases effective Summer of each year.
+DPM Program-Tuition for this program is billed at the annual program rate: Year 1 is amortized over two semesters; Years 2, 3, and 4 are each amortized over three semesters.
+This program has annual tuition increases effective summer each year.

-ABSN Program-Tuition for this program is billed at the annual program rate and amortized over three semesters in equal installments.
-This program has annual tuition increases effective Summer of each year.
-See ABSN Financial Information "Location Start and End Dates."
+ABSN Program All Campuses-Tuition for this program is billed at the annual program rate and amortized over three